usnews/brightspot-cms/docs/documentation/annotations.md

 #### @ToolUi.CodeType

 > Specifies the type of input text.
 Example String fields can be defined as `@ToolUi.CodeType("text/css")` to present inline numbers and css code styles.
+For a full list of valid values see [CodeMirror Documentation](http://codemirror.net/mode/).
+Use the MIME type.

 #### @ToolUi.CssClass

 > Add a custom CSS Class that can style the .inputContainer

+#### @ToolUi.BulkUpload

+> Specifies whether the target field should enable and accept files using the bulk upload feature.

+#### @ToolUi.Expanded

+> Specifies whether the target field should always be expanded in an embedded display.

 </div>